Medical Policy

 Combined heart-lung transplantation is intended to prolong survival and improve function in individuals with end-stage cardiopulmonary or pulmonary disease.
 The technique involves a coordinated triple operative procedure, consisting of procurement of a single donor heart-lung block, excision of the heart and lungs of the recipient, and implantation of the new donor heart and lungs into the recipient.

 The limiting factor for heart-lung transplantation is the short supply of donor organs.
-The procurement and distribution of heart-lung organs for transplantations in the United States is under the discretion of the United Network for Organ Sharing (UNOS).
+The procurement and distribution of heart-lung organs for transplantations in the United States is under the discretion of the SUNOS.
 A national database of transplant candidates, donors, recipients, and donor-recipient matching and histocompatibility is maintained by UNOS.

 Heart-lung transplantation remains a treatment option for carefully selected individuals with end-stage heart and lung diseases.